 The .NET Framework update or in-place upgrade is typically offered via Windows Update and Windows Server Update Services (WSUS), but it is also available as a web or offline installer downloads

 While it is not recommended that you block the installation of any new version of .NET Framework, if you have compelling reasons to do so in environments where the Automatic Updates feature is enabled, then you can modify the registry in the fashion shown, to temporarily block the installation of the .NET Framework.

 As an example, let us say you want to temporarily block the installation of .NET Framework v4.5.2.

 Run regedit to open the Registry Editor.
 Navigate to the following registry key:

 HKEY_LOCAL_MACHINE\Software\Microsoft\NET Framework Setup\NDP

-Right-click on NDP and create a New Key and give it a name WU.
+Right-click on NDP and create a New Key and give it the name WU.

 Next right-click on WU key > New > DWORD.
-Give it a name BlockNetFramework452.
+Give it the name BlockNetFramework452.
 In the Value data box, type 1, and then click OK.

 Hope this works for you.

 If you need to find the version details of your .NET installation, you may also download and use freeware portable tool like .NET Version Detector for Windows.